papandreou/node-cldr/README.md

 * Plural rule functions (converted to JavaScript functions)
 * Rule-based number formatting functions (converted to JavaScript functions)

-The extraction code was originally written for <a href="https://github.com/papandreou/inter">inter i18n library</a>, but can be used on its own.
+The extraction code was originally written for the <a href="https://github.com/papandreou/inter">inter i18n library</a>, but can be used on its own.